iRobotEducation/root-robot-ble-protocol/README.md

 **Checksum** (1 byte)

 The last byte of each packet is a checksum calculated from the previous 19 bytes.
 This is used to check data integrity.
 The Root Robot uses a CRC-8 algorithm.
 An implementation of the CRC-8 checksum calculation can be seen [here](crc/crc.h) and [here](crc/crc.c).
-A checksum value of zero is always accepted by the robot if a data integrity check is not needed.

 Example packet:
 <table>